smashkoala/CarND-PID-Control-Project/README.md

 3. Describe the effect each of the P, I, D components had in your implementation.
 [This](https://github.com/smashkoala/CarND-PID-Control-Project/blob/master/OK_param.mov) is the video of successful run with 40 mph.
 The parameters are set P = 0.3, I = 0.000001 and D = 3.0.
 The P component influences on the magnitude of the turning angle.
 If it is higher, the steering angle gets steeper.
 See [this video](https://github.com/smashkoala/CarND-PID-Control-Project/blob/master/P_param.mov).
 Only P is changed to P = 0.8.
-The rest of the parameters stay the same as successful run vide.
+The rest of the parameters stay the same as successful run.
 The I component compensates for bias.
 In this project, it compensates for steering angle bias.
 If it is large, it oversteers from the begging of the drive.
 Therefor,it needs to be a very small number.
 See [this video](https://github.com/smashkoala/CarND-PID-Control-Project/blob/master/I_param.mov).
 Only I is changed to I = 0.1.
 The D component influences on the oscillation of the car.
 If it is higher, the oscillation of the vehicle gets less.
 See [this video](https://github.com/smashkoala/CarND-PID-Control-Project/blob/master/D_param.mov).
 Only D is changed to 0.1.